-The aim of a user service is to support high-level monitoring, to ensure that services used by users: messaging, Internet access, printing... etc, are in good operational order and to be able to calculate availability rates and thus commit to agreed SLAs.
+The objective of a User Service (US) is to do macro supervision (higher level supervision) to ensure that the services used by users: email, Internet access, printing, etc., are in working order to be able to quantify this time with availability rates and make commitments.

 In order that user services be most relevant to the customer it is recommended to define them in association with the customer prior to the the monitoring deployment phase.

 The status of a user service (US) is dependent upon the statuses of the elements that comprise it and according to the rules listed below: